microsoft/mlops-llm-application-service/python/sk_financial_analyst/README.md

 The code uses an Azure Managed Identity Credential to get tokens to access the Azure OpenAI service and Azure Key Vault.
 It was tested running from `VSCode` authenticating to Azure.

 When running the main Python script, you generate two consolidated financial health analysis for a public company: one as a structured JSON output, following a pre-defined schema, and a markdown version generated from it.
-To run the code, go to the `sk_financial_analyst` folder, and execute:
+To run the code, go to the `python` folder, and execute:

 ```bash
 python -m sk_financial_analyst.executors.single_item_executor <STOCK_TICKER> <OUTPUT_FOLDER>